Sign up to our Newsletter

 What Does a Mediator Do?

-So, just what does a mediator do?
-Responsibilities and day-to-day activities change depending on the area of practice.
-A mediator’s main purpose is to be a neutral third party in disputes to help both sides come to an agreement.
+A mediator is a neutral third party who facilitates communication and negotiation between conflicting parties to help them reach a voluntary resolution.
 These disputes can involve legal areas such as real estate, tax, family and divorce, healthcare, and more.

-It is important to note that a mediator does not make decisions for either party involved.
-Rather, they are there to help and support each party in making their own decisions.
+A mediator does not make decisions for either party involved.
+Rather, they assist and support each party in making their own decisions.
 A mediator also does not give legal advice.

 Mediator Salary and Career Outlook

 The U.S. Bureau of Labor Statistics groups the job outlooks for arbitrators, mediators, and conciliators.
-They estimate that there will be a 5% job growth over the next ten years, which is the average growth rate.
+They estimate that there will be a 6% job growth over the next ten years.

 FAQs: Becoming a Mediator